Woj-Rak/Pico8-Sokoban-Framework/README.md

 ![Sprite Flag Mapping](/img/flag_mapping.png)

 ## Config Page
 The config page is the first tab in the code editor of this cart.
 This is the only part of the code tab you should have to open if you want to just use the framework as is.
-The config page consits of variables which allow you  to create a custom start and end menu.
+The config page consists of variables which allow you to create a custom start and end menu.
 All these values have to be set before continuing.

 ### Variables to set